ryanmartel/ConnectFour/README.md

 # Connect-Four Game Example

 This is a simple Connect-Four game implemented using Python and sockets.
-The GUI is provided through a simple web interface.
+The GUI is provided through a curses terminal interface

 **Current Status:**
 Currently server.py and client.py only set up a TCP connection and send simple messages from client to server.